Pediatric electrical stimulation

 You can be with your child during this entire process.

-What to expect after Electrical Stimulation
+What to expect after pediatric electrical stimulation

 Your child might have some mild skin irritation.
 This side effect is rare and usually goes away on its own in less than an hour.
 They may also be tired from their therapy session, because the sessions require a lot of activity.